codymathews1995/wdsort/README.md

 Before using **wdsort**, ensure you have the following:

 - Python 3.7 or higher
-- Poetry installed to manage dependencies
+- The ability to manage virtual environments using `venv`

 ## Installation